ZaoyuChen/SolBench/README.md

 <!-- 采样文件必须在diffusc文件夹下 -->
 ## Usage
-Please first download the SolBench dataset from [Hugging Face](https://huggingface.co/datasets/zychen22/SolBench), and then place the downloaded files in the `data` directory.

 ### Code Completion
 Using the following command to run code completion task on SolBench with different models and context lengths: